Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 - ### :weapon-prop-heavy:{ .lg } Heavy

     Heavy weapon is unwieldy compared to other weapons.
-You have :d20-disadv: **Disadvantage** on your attack rolls with a Heavy weapon if it's a Melee weapon and your Strength score isn't at least 13, and if it's a Ranged weapon and your Dexterity score isn't at least 13.
+You have **:d20-disadv: Disadvantage**{ .d20 } on your attack rolls with a Heavy weapon if it's a Melee weapon and your Strength score isn't at least 13, and if it's a Ranged weapon and your Dexterity score isn't at least 13.

 - ### :weapon-prop-light:{ .lg } Light

-    When you take the **Attack** Action on your turn and attack with a Light weapon, you can make one extra attack as a :rsc-b: **Bonus Action** later on the same turn.
+    When you take the **Attack** Action on your turn and attack with a Light weapon, you can make one extra attack as a **:rsc-b: Bonus Action**{ .rsc } later on the same turn.
 That extra attack must be made with a ^^different Light weapon^^, and you don't add your ability modifier to the extra attack's damage, unless that modifier is negative.

 </div>